BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/01_1_Introducing_Bitcoin.md

-# Chapter One: Introducing Bitcoin
+# Interlude: Introducing Bitcoin

 Before you can get started programming Bitcoin (and Lightning), you should have a basic understanding of what they are and how they work.
-This chapter provides that overview.
+This section provides that overview.
 Many more definitions will appear within the document itself; this is only intended to lay the foundation.

-## Objectives for this Chapter

-After working through this chapter, a developer will be able to:

-   * Assess the Parts of the Bitcoin System
-   * Decide When Blockchain is Useful

-Supporting objectives include the ability to:

-   * Understand What Bitcoin Is
-   * Understand What Blockchain Transactions Are
-   * Understand What Blockchain Is
-   * Understand What Lightning Is

 ## About Bitcoin